About Head Start

 Early Head Start serves pregnant women and children under 3 years of age.

-The Home-Based program supports families by providing in-home services to assist parents in the educational growth of their children.
-Home Visitors come into the home weekly and work with parent and child on activities designed to address their child’s individual needs.
+The Head Start Home School program supports families by providing in-home services to assist parents in the educational growth of their children.
+Home visitors come into the home weekly and work with parent and child on activities designed to address their child’s individual needs.
 Children also learn through socialization during regular visits to a center.

-The Head Start home-based program (serving ages 3 to 5) is a nine-month program, while the Early Head Start home-based program (serving from birth to 3 years of age) is a 12-month program.
-Home-based Head Start is a great alternative to traditional preschool education if the parent is not ready for their child to go to a center, or if the parent wants more one-on-one assistance in helping their child prepare for a life filled with learning.
-Two options exist for home-based services:
+The Head Start Home School program serves pregnant women and families with children up five years old (before entering kindergarten).
+Head Start Home School is a great alternative to traditional preschool education if the parent is not ready for their child to go to a center, or if the parent wants more one-on-one assistance in helping their child prepare for a life filled with learning.

-- 1.5 hours of home visitation weekly, with center socialization twice-monthly
+Home visits are comprised of 1.5 hours of home visitation weekly, with the offering of socialization within the community

 To get more information or to enroll, call 513.569.4510.